Module Management

 Removing Modules

-# 2. Rollback migrations (if desired)
+# Rollback migrations first (optional)

-php artisan module:migrate-rollback Auth
+php artisan migrate:rollback

 composer remove saucebase/auth